oppia/oppia-web-developer-docs/Schemas.md

 Remove all the print statements and verify schema validation by again hitting the handler from the frontend.

 #### Contact

 For any discussion please contact Rohit(@rohitkatlaa) or Vojtech(@vojtechjelinek) or Nikhil(@Nik-09).

+### Configuration values

+The admin page exposes many configuration options, and we define what kinds of values we expect using schemas.
+In [`core/domain/config_domain.py`](https://github.com/oppia/oppia/blob/develop/core/domain/config_domain.py), we define schemas for each configuration option.
+Then we can automatically generate the forms in the admin page for changing these values based on their schemas.